Daniel-Moraes1/StudySuite/README.md

-# QuizFetcher
+# UnifyAI
-Using LLMs with AI Agents to generate quizzes based on Lecture Videos
+LLM agents with the power to control multiplatform functionality